3 Good Things We Need To Know About Rejection

 Although rejection elicits feelings of pain, fear, helplessness, or anxiety, we need to face it and acknowledge the pain it causes.
 This is supported by a 2015 joint study conducted by researchers of George Mason University and Northeastern University stating that we should embrace and feel the negative emotions instead of ignoring them.
 So, instead of putting up a strong front or shrugging off the pain, we allow ourselves to feel what we’re feeling until such time that we are ready to process rejection and take a healthy course of action in overcoming it.

-I’ve been a successful digital marketer for more than 6 years now, but I’ve certainly not been immune from the pain of rejection.
-(To know more about my work, please visit my website, a digital marketing agency, or check out my Instagram.)
+I’ve been a successful entrepreneur for more than five years now, but I’ve certainly not been immune from the pain of rejection.
+(To know more about my work, please visit my website, we specialize in organic shampoos and skincare inspired by recipes of Ancient Greeks and Egyptians.)
 From time to time, I still get overly critical of myself whenever my proposals or ideas at work are denied or disregarded.
 But I came to realize that rejection is an inevitable part of the process that I should embrace despite the discomfort it brings.
-Here are a few reasons why:
+Here are a few reasons why.

 When we get rejected for something we have invested in emotionally, like a dream job, a long-awaited promotion, or a new love interest, we tend to think we are a failure in all aspects of our life.
 But come to think of it, hardly anything works out well the first or even the second time around, so why not try again?